P-p-H-d/mlib/README.md

 Return the size in bytes of the string.
 It can be also the number of characters of the string if the encoding type is one character per byte.
-If the character are encoded as UTF8, the function string\_length\_u is preferred.
+If the characters are encoded as UTF8, the function string\_length\_u is preferred.

 ##### size\_t string\_capacity(const string\_t str)